Lei Feng: Life

 The current biography of Lei Feng as given in China's state media says that he was born in Wangcheng (near the town of Leifeng, Changsha, Hunan, named in his honour).
-According to CNTV, Lei lost all of his family before the establishment of the People's Republic, becoming an orphan.
-His father died when he was just five (killed by the invading Japanese Army), his elder brother, who was exploited as a child labourer, died a year later, and his younger brother passed soon afterward.
+According to CNTV, Lei's immediate family all died before the establishment of the People's Republic, leaving him an orphan.
+His father died when he was just five (killed by the invading Japanese Army), his elder brother, who was exploited as a child labourer, died a year later, and his younger brother died soon afterward.
 Finally, his mother died by suicide after being "dishonored by a landlord."